Call Us: 800-380-5040

 Overcome Objections

 This lead has attended a seminar or picked up the phone to call you.
-If they have gotten this far and begin to back out, remind them that if they were satisfied with what they were doing, financially, then they would not have called a financial professional.
+If they have gotten this far and begin to back out, remind them that if they were satisfied with how they were doing financially, then they would not have called a financial advisor.
 If a prospect has contacted you, then reinforce the need for your guidance, especially if you have the right answer to their concerns.

 Set the Appointment